 - Interviewing with program teams

 - Creating a Rank Order List (ROL) of preferred programs

 - Waiting while the NRMP calculates results and releases them on Match Day

 The Match Application Process

 The MATCH application process starts in September annually.
 Fourth-year medical school students submit applications to residency programs through the Electronic Residency Application Service® (ERAS®).
 Submission packages include:

 - ERAS Application

 - Student’s personal statement and photo

 - United States Medical Licensing Examination® (USMLE®)/COMLEX-USA transcript

 Residents can submit multiple applications to programs to maximize their chances of acceptance.
 However, the Association of American Medical Colleges (AAMC) warns that submitting too many applications can create a financial burden on students and may not improve acceptance odds.
-The AAMC offers a free tool that helps students calculate a reasonable number of applications.
+The AAMC offers a free tool that helps students calculate the cost of residency applications.